ricardoom/dominotrono/content/experiments/a-canvas-experiment-pt-2.md

 ---

 ## Part 2. still out of time
-Still some things need doing...

-for example here. and I'm sure this could be done better, we need to link a custom and individual short code to be embedded here... to run on this page only....
+added 3 JS here. need to insert an snippet or something to prove that it works